 Friday October 11: Rome to Sardinia

-Meet your tour leader Robert Veel at Rome Fiumicino airport to commence the tour.
+Meet your tour leader Kathleen Olive at Rome Fiumicino airport to commence the tour.
 Take an early afternoon group flight to Cagliari, then transfer by private coach to our hotel in Pula, a resort town on the south coast about one hour away.
 In the early evening we meet for welcome drinks and a light dinner in our hotel.
 Overnight Pula (B, D)

 Saturday October 12: A Snapshot of Ancient Sardinia